bao-project/bao-docs/source/development/licensing.rst

 ---------------------------------------

-In the good faith of the open source spirit, we require that all contributors agrees to the DCO.
-The DCO should be link to each contributor commit message, by simply adding a ``Signed-off-by`` statement that attests its agreement to the DCO describe below.
+In the good faith of the open source spirit, we require that all contributors agree to the DCO.
+The DCO should be link to each contributor commit message, by simply adding a ``Signed-off-by`` statement that attests their agreement to the DCO describe below.

 .. code-block:: none